Battle of the Pusan Perimeter: UN logistics

 On July 1, the US Far East Command directed the Eighth Army to assume responsibility for all logistical support of the US and UN forces in Korea, including the ROKA.
 Support for the American and South Korean armies came through the United States and Japan.
-The re-equipping of the ROK presented the UN forces with major logistical problems in July.
+The re-equipping of the ROKA presented the UN forces with major logistical problems in July.
 The biggest challenge was a shortage of ammunition.
 Though logistics situations improved over time, ammunition was short for much of the war.
 Consumption of supplies differed among the various units and a lack of a previously drafted plan forced UN logisticians to create a system on the fly.

 The majority of resupply by sea was conducted by cargo ships of the US Army and US Navy.
 The massive demand for ships forced the UN to charter private ships and bring ships out of the reserve fleet to increase the number of military vessels in service.
 Busan was the only port in South Korea that had dock facilities large enough to handle a sizable amount of cargo.
 An emergency airlift of critically needed items began almost immediately from the United States to Japan.
 Although it did not fly into Korea, the Military Air Transport Service (MATS), Pacific Division, expanded rapidly after the outbreak of the war.
 The consumption of aviation gasoline thanks to both combat and transport aircraft was so great in the early phase of the war, taxing the very limited supply available in the Far East, that it became one of the serious logistical problems.
 From Busan a good railroad system built by the Japanese extended northward.
 The railroads were the backbone of the UN transportation system in Korea.
 The 20000 mi of Korean vehicular roads were all of a secondary nature, as measured by American or European standards.

 North Korean logistics

 The North Koreans relied on a logistical system which was very lean and substantially smaller than the UN system.
 This logistics network was therefore capable of moving far fewer supplies, and this caused considerable difficulty for front-line troops.
-Based on the efficient Soviet Army model, this ground-based network relied primarily on railroads to transport supplies to the front while troops transported those items to the individual units on foot, trucks, or carts.
+Based on the efficient Soviet Army model, this ground-based network relied primarily on railroads to transport supplies to the front, while troops transported those items to the individual units on foot, trucks, or carts.
 This second effort, though more versatile, was also a substantial disadvantage because it was less efficient and often too slow to follow the moving front-line units.